 The Ultimate Guide to Traditional Media Buying

 Colling Media holds to the belief that traditional media is a vital part of any marketing campaign.
-We’ve written about it a lot: Unique Advantages of Radio Advertising, Top 10 Rules for Billboard Advertising, Is TV Advertising Still Effective, Relevant, and Worth It?
+We’ve written about it a lot: Don’t Cut Radio Advertising; Drive up Paid Search Performance, Top 10 Rules for Billboard Advertising, Is TV Advertising Still Effective, Relevant, and Worth It?
 After all, if traditional media were no longer getting results, large brands like McDonald’s, Walmart, and Amazon would not use them.
 Effective traditional media buying elevates brand recognition, assists in driving traffic to your website offer pages, and increases sales.
 Skilled traditional media buyers are an asset to any marketing team.

 Defining Media Buying

 Most ad agencies have traditional Media Buyers.
 The Traditional Buyers focus on Broadcast media with sales teams or media reps requiring media buy contracts.
 In contrast, Digital Buyers typically buy programmatically without needing a representative.

 The traditional media buyers work broadcast advertising schedules complementing the overall marketing strategy.
 Because most go-to-market strategies involve conventional and digital channels, any decisions about ad placement should include conversations with digital team leaders.
 The role is to understand what media channels most efficiently reach the client’s target audience within an established budget.

 The Traditional Buyers contact Media Reps to negotiate pricing and placement and execute a campaign.
 Digital Buyers use various self-service platforms to build and purchase their Digital campaigns.